katie-devs/Biodiversity_offset_effectiveness/README.md

 # Biodiversity_offset_effectiveness
-This repository contains code and input data used in the study 'Madagascar's biggest mine is set to achieve No Net Loss of Forest'
+This repository contains code and input data used in the submitted paper 'Madagascar's biggest mine is set to achieve No Net Loss of Forest'

 # Input data